Chair – René Laan

-Secretary – Michael Myers
+Secretary – Jeffrey Stanton

 With the exception of periods of study interstate and overseas, Dr Myers has spent his entire career in NT education.
 He was recruited by the Commonwealth Government Department of Territories to undertake intensive 2-year teacher preparation and community and social development programs at the Australian School of Pacific Administration, Sydney.
 He was College Dux in each year of the program.